usdigitalresponse/covid-websites/what-info/what-info.md

 ---
 layout: default
-title: What info to put on your site
+title: What Info to Put on your Site
 nav_order: 2
 ---